surajeetsen/100-days-of-code/100-days-of-algorithms/log.md

 # 100 Days Of Algorithms - Log

+## Day 12: January 24, 2018
+Determine if a String has all unique characters

 ## Day 11: January 23, 2018
 Check if 2 Strings are anagrams of each other